Return to Stephen King home page

 Garraty wondered if the skinny ones would last or burn out quickly.

 - It doesn't make sense that Scramm was expected to win with a body of moose.
-The top runnders and thin and light.
+The top walkers are thin and light.

 - The walkers should have been more spread out.
 If the lead walker in the vanguard was walking 1 mph faster than the last walker on average,